 Last summer, the CBC published a report about an office that is often all but forgotten about, the office of the Canadian Governor-General.
 The Governor-General, of course, is the representative of the Queen in Canada.
 The powers of the office are understood to be largely ceremonial and diplomatic: but when a minority government is in power the office does do some important bureaucratic work signaling when the minority government may have lost its mandate and formally triggering a new election.

-This summer the office came into the limelight, and not in a good way.
-The CBC reported that Julie Payette—Prime Minister Justin Trudeau’s choice for the job—had created a toxic atmosphere at Rideau Hall.
-According to a number of anonymous sources, Payette had a long track record of berating employees, humiliating them in public, and relentlessly finding scapegoats for her own shortcomings.
+This summer the office came into the The CBC reported that Julie Payette—Prime Minister Justin Trudeau’s choice for the job—had created a toxic atmosphere at Rideau Hall.
+According to a number of anonymous sources, Payette had a long track record of employees, humiliating them in public, and relentlessly finding for her own shortcomings.
 While the charges were not of a sexual nature, the accusations of bullying came against a backdrop of the second wave of #metoo charges in Quebec; the idea of such a toxic workplace at such a high level during these times of crisis created a public relations problem for Trudeau and the Liberal Party.
 Trudeau, of course, is still recovering from a year of minor and mid-level scandals: the WE charity and the SNC-Lavalin scandals played out over the past several months.
 Trudeau stuck by his Governor-General in September, but the controversy never sufficiently died down.
-It has been noted that when Payette was appointed, Trudeau did not review a panel of candidates for the position, instead simply appointing what appeared to be his first choice.
+It has been noted that when Payette was appointed, Trudeau did not review a panel of candidates for the position, instead simply appointing what appeared to be his first choice. , and not in a good way.

 Last week, an independent report corroborated the anonymous sources: the working environment was toxic.
 Thursday, Ms. Payette resigned via a letter that appeared to deny the allegations, insisting that she was resigning for the good of the country.
 Her resignation comes at an awkward time and highlights that the Governor-General’s office is not entirely ceremonial.
 If Trudeau’s minority government were to fail a confidence vote, they would need to turn to the Governor General’s office in order to dissolve Parliament and hold an election.